 (1) In this section —

-“Minister for the Environment” means the Minister administering the Environmental Protection Act 1986.
+Minister for the Environment means the Minister administering the Environmental Protection Act 1986.

 (2) Land that, immediately before the transfer time, is under the care, control and management of the Commission under the Land Administration Act 1997 is to be regarded as if it had, at that time, been placed under the care, control and management of the Minister, under section 46 of that Act.